 That magnificent spun brass section at the base was manufactured in Australia by Whitehorse Industries.
 It defies belief that one can achieve the necessary ±0.2mm accuracy for a friction fit on the cap by spinning against an MDF formbut achieve it they did!

 And at last, here is a complete kit of parts for the Oddie refractor waiting for the paint to fully harden before it was assembled.

 Assembling the big refractor in the common room up at Stromlo Observatory

 This is the ISTAR objective lens installed in the scopea very beautiful piece of glass.
 Our initial testing shows that this lens works extremely well yielding sharp contrasty images up to about 500x magnification.
 The chromatic aberration also seems well controlled for a large achromat, you just don't notice it at all at lower magnifications.
 One thing that one really notices with a long refractor like this is how big the depth of focus is.
 They really are very forgiving of focus error.
 We're very much looking forward to getting the Grubb mount restored so that we can point this beastie skyward!

 This is the completed refractor after collomation and testing ready for Stromlo's Heritage day.

 The original mount for the Oddie refractor is being undertaken in the workshops of the ANU Research School of Astronomy and Astrophysics, primarily by Colin Vest who's being assisted by a number of volunteers including myself.
-My first subcontractors job was to restore the clockdrive to working order from what was far from working order!
+One of my jobs was to restore the clockdrive to working order from what was far from working order!
 It's been an interesting insight into how they used to build em :)

 Two views of the clockdrive, after the fires and now